Taking the Journey to Adaptive Tech

 ATM in Action - Client Journeys

 IT Lab clients Theramex and Fishawack shared their journeys towards an Adaptive Technology Model.
-Case studies and videos will be available soon.

 Leaders from EY and Stance Global gave their take on ATM.
 Andy Beale of Stance Global commented: “ATM helps you understand how you get from where you are to where you need to be.”